hmchen47/DataScience/Stats/ProbStatsPython/03-Counting.md

   Ans: a.
 (900); b.
 (400); c.
 (452)<br/>
   Explanation:
-  + a.
-Since the number is palindromic, it is determined by its first three digits.
+    + Since the number is palindromic, it is determined by its first three digits.
 The first digit must be 1,2,...,9, while the second and third are unconstrained.
 Hence the total number is $9 \cdot 10 \cdot 10 = 900$.
-  + b.
-The first digit can be only 2,4,6,8, hence $4 \cdot 10 \cdot 10 = 400$.
+    + The first digit can be only 2,4,6,8, hence $4 \cdot 10 \cdot 10 = 400$.
-  + c. $7 \cdot 8 \cdot 8 = 448$ palindromic integers do not contain 7 or 8.
+    + $7 \cdot 8 \cdot 8 = 448$ palindromic integers do not contain 7 or 8.
 By the complement rule, $900-448=452$ contain 7 or 8.

 3. How many $5$-digit ternary strings are there without $4$ consecutive $0$s, $1$s or $2$s?